ECronin1973/programming-for-data-analytics/assignments/README.md

 **Lecture: Representing Data**

-I attended the lecture in [Module 4369 – Programming for Data Analytics](https://vlegalwaymayo.atu.ie/course/view.php?id=12815) which introduced the concept of structured data formats such as JSON and explained how APIs are used to deliver real-time data.
+I viewed the lecture in [Module 4369 – Programming for Data Analytics](https://vlegalwaymayo.atu.ie/course/view.php?id=12815) which introduced the concept of structured data formats such as JSON and explained how APIs are used to deliver real-time data.
 This was foundational for both retrieving and comparing bank holiday data.

 **Assignment Brief**